johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-04-06-eslint-your-csharp-in-vs-code-with-roslyn-analyzers/index.md

 dotnet_analyzer_diagnostic.category-Style.severity = warning
 ```

 Do you see what we did here?
-We told our build to treat "style" diagnostics (lints) as warnings.
+We told our build to treat `Style` diagnostics (lints) as warnings.
 Once OmniSharp picks this up, more linting messages start to appear in the problems pane of VS Code:

 ![screenshot of more linting messages](screenshot-extra-problems.png)